Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Results and discussion

-To examine the threshold of $32$ in Fig. \ref{fig:hr_size_dependence}, we analyzed the histogram of city block sizes, revealing peaks around $40$ m ($8$ grid points) and $110$ m ($22$ grid points).
-These two peaks reflect that the areas to the right and left of central Tokyo station consist of smaller and larger city blocks, respectively (Fig. \ref{fig:computation_domains}).
-At $16 \times 16$ (80 m square), small blocks can be contained in cropped data, but larger blocks, such as 110 m squares, cannot be contained.
-Thus, the cropped size of $16 \times 16$ likely makes it difficult to learn large-scale flow corrections, leading to the degradation in accuracy (Fig. \ref{fig:hr_size_dependence}).
-In the two-stage SR, as large-scale flow corrections are mostly addressed in the first stage, U-Net2 in the second stage only needs to reconstruct street-scale flows and can learn this reconstruction process from the cropped small-size data.
+To examine the threshold of $32$ in Fig. \ref{fig:hr_size_dependence}, we analyzed the histogram of city block sizes (Fig. \ref{fig:hist_block_size}), revealing that almost all blocks are smaller than $160$ m ($32$ grid points).
+Note that the size of $80$ m ($16$ grid points) is approximately the 75th percentile value for city blocks.
+At $80$ m, small blocks can be completely contained in cropped data, but larger blocks are always partially contained.
+Thus, the cropped size of $16 \times 16$ likely makes it difficult to learn large-scale flow modifications, leading to the degradation in accuracy (Fig. \ref{fig:hr_size_dependence}).
+In the two-stage SR, as large-scale flow corrections are mostly addressed in the first stage, U-Net2 in the second stage only needs to reconstruct street-scale flows and can learn this reconstruction process from cropped small-size data.

-This cropping can reduce the necessary GPU memory size for the HR data.
-Figure \ref{fig:gpu_memory_usage} shows the GPU memory usage during the second-stage (i.e., U-Net2) training.
-Only $4$ GB are needed for size $16$, while $34$ GB are required for size $80$.
-This result indicates that the two-stage training strategy can reduce GPU memory usage even when using HR data.
-In our case, the proposed method can reduce memory consumption to about 12\% when using the size of $16$, compared to the case of size $80$.
+This cropping can reduce the necessary GPU memory size for HR data.
+Figure \ref{fig:gpu_memory_usage} shows GPU memory usage during the second-stage training.
+The figure indicates that $34$ GB are required for size $80$, while only $4$ GB are needed for size $16$ (about 12\% of $34$ GB). \redA{Clearly, the training over the full domain of size $320$ would exceed the available GPU memory (40 GB).
+Thus, the two-stage approach would be inevitable if full-domain training was required.} Generally, the necessary spatial size for large-scale flow modification may depend on city layouts, such as block-size statistics, suggesting that the cropped size needs to be carefully determined.
+In the two-stage SR scheme, however, cropped size can be determined solely by GPU specifications without considering city layouts because large-scale pattern information is not necessary in the second stage.

-Finally, we confirm that the single-stage SR fails to learn how to correct large-scale flows when the data size is $16$ during training.
-Figure \ref{fig:hr_snapshots_input_dependence} compares snapshots of the single- and two-stage SR inference.
-At a height of $4$ m, both SR methods reconstruct strong local winds between buildings, although the single-stage inference slightly underestimates wind intensity.
-This result indicates that fine-scale flow reconstruction can be learned from spatially localized data.
-At $64$ m, where the flow scales are larger due to fewer buildings, the single-stage inference shows different flow patterns from those of the ground truth.
-In particular, the high-temperature and weak-wind areas are wider in the $T$ and $v$ snapshots, respectively.
-This result suggests that data of insufficient spatial size lead to the failure of learning large-scale flow corrections.
-In contrast, two-stage inference maintains high accuracy and yields similar patterns at $64$ m, even using small-size data (i.e., $16 \times 16$).